stg1908/Text_editor/README.md

-# text_editor
+# Text Editor
-Simple text editor made using java

-It is text editor just like notepad made by java.
+Simple and easy to use text editor, somewhat like the widely known Notepad, written in Java.

-Edi.java contains the main method. to open file first you have to compile it the run the .class file by terminal/cmd.
+Edi.java contains the main method.
+To open file, first you have to compile Edi.java file by javac compiler and then run the .class file in terminal/cmd.

+This project is a Work-In-Progress, but will be completed soon.
 Find and Find&Replace function are not yet completed.